Assessing the impact of the electron ion collider in China on Deeply Virtual Compton Scattering

 The projected DVCS cross sections $\difd\sigma(\phi)$ assuming a year of data-taking are shown in Fig. \ref{fig:EicC_pDVCS_proj} together with their statistical uncertainties.
 They are organized into 69 kinematic bins in ($\xbj$, $Q^2$, $-t$), each further subdivided into 18 $\phi$-bins.
 Exploiting the good detection efficiency it is feasible to measure the sea quark region 0.01 $< \xbj <$ 0.1 and the safely perturbative domain 2 GeV$^2 < Q^2 <$ 30 GeV$^2$.
 Although the detection efficiency decreases at lower $\xbj$, it is compensated by the extremely high statistics achievable at $\xbj \sim 0.004$ when $Q^2$ approaches 1 GeV$^2$.
 The detector coverage also provides welcome overlap with the JLab 12-GeV program in the valence region, but at generally higher $Q^2$ values at the EicC.
-Of particular interest is the largely unexplored domain $Q^2 \in$ [30.0, 80.0] GeV$^2$ with an average -$t = 0.51$ GeV$^2$, where sufficient statistics enable differential cross-section measurements.
+This safely perturbative domain without higher-twist corrections extend the high $Q^2$ lever arm for valence quark physics.
+Of particular interest is the largely unexplored domain $Q^2 \in$ [30.0, 80.0] GeV$^2$ with an average $-t = 0.51$ GeV$^2$, where sufficient statistics enable differential cross-section measurements.
 The uncorrelated statistical uncertainties of the asymmetries in each bin are computed using a likelihood-based estimator, \be \delta\textrm{A} \propto \frac{1}{f_d P_\textrm{p} P_e} \sqrt{ \frac{1 - \textrm{A}}{N_{events}} } \,, \ee where $f_d$ denotes the dilution factor accounting for unpolarized background contributions, and the electron and proton beam polarizations are taken as $P_e =$ 80\% and $P_\textrm{p} = $ 70\%, respectively.
 Here $N_{events}$ is the number of events obtained by scaling the generated cross sections to the assumed integrated luminosity of EicC.

 The absolute statistical {uncertainties} of the measured asymmetries {fall in the range of approximately 1\%–5\% across all considered kinematic bins}.
 The main sources of systematic uncertainty for the proposed measurement are radiative corrections and contamination from $\pi^0$ background channels.
 Additional contributions to systematics include the beam-polarization uncertainties, acceptance corrections and lepton identification.
 The aim of detector optimization is to control the total systematic uncertainty so that it remains comparable to, or smaller than, the statistical uncertainty.